IBM/ibm-cloud-reference-architectures/RUNTIMES.md

 multipass shell cli-tools
 ```

-Once in the shell, `cd` into the `/automation/{template}` folder, where source  `{template}` is the Terraform template you configured.
+Once in the shell, `cd` into the `/automation/{template}` folder, where `{template}` is the Terraform template you configured.
 Then you need to load credentials into environment variables using the following command:

 ```text
 source credentials.properties